jackrabbit72380/Ho4kmmm/Readme.md

 Things are alittle messy rightnow and some flags are off.
 You have been warned.

 Please bare with me as I develop this mod.

+Instalation: Port the Halo 3 campaign useing noshotz script then install the mod useing the gardians tagtool.